 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Occupational Therapist classification.
 The initial market supplement report was released by the Market Supplement Review Committee August 6, 2002 and implemented on October 16, 2002.
-The Occupational Therapist classification has had annual reviews in 2003, 2004, 2005, 2006, 2007 and now.
-The Occupational Therapist increased the amount of market supplement in May 2008 through the market supplement adjudication process.
+The market supplement for the Occupational Therapist classification was last increased in May 2008 through the market supplement adjudication process.
 This latest report is to be considered as part of the on-going review of the market supplement process for this classification.